Paranormasight: The Seven Mysteries of Honjo: Reception

-The Windows and Nintendo Switch versions of Paranormasight: The Seven Mysteries of Honjo received "generally favorable reviews" according to review aggregator Metacritic.
+The Windows and Nintendo Switch versions of Paranormasight: The Seven Mysteries of Honjo received "generally favorable reviews" according to review aggregator platform Metacritic.

 Joe DeVader of Nintendo World Report praised the game mechanics and art style, but opined that the horror gets in the way of the story occasionally, and deemed the Switch controls to be poor, noting awkward d-pad navigation.
 Ollie Reynolds declared the game to be "one of the most intriguing and engaging narratives we’ve experienced in a good while", and praised the game's visuals, characters, and horror scenes.
 Handley, while describing the game as having "few bells and whistles", said that it manages to be stylish, specifically with the wide panoramic backgrounds to search through.
 Abraham Kobylanski of RPGFan admired the characters, but found the narrative too straightforward and felt that it relied too heavily on comedy over horror.

 The game was one of eleven titles to receive the "Award of Excellence" at the Japan Game Awards in 2023.